tedneward/Azgaarnoth/Classes/Fighter.md

 * (a) a dungeoneer's pack or (b) an explorer's pack

 ## Fighting Style
+*1st-level fighter feature*

 You adopt a particular style of fighting as your specialty.
 Choose one of the [styles](Fighter/Styles.md) available.
 You can't take a Fighting Style option more than once, even if you later get to choose again.

 ### Martial Versatility
+*4th-level fighter feature*

-Whenever you gain a level in a class that has the Fighting Style feature, you can replace a fighting style you know with another style available to your class.
-This change represents a shift of focus in your martial training and practice, causing you to lose the benefits of one style and gain the benefits of another style.
+Whenever you reach a level in this class that grants the Ability Score Improvement feature, you can do one of the following, as you shift the focus of your martial practice:
+* Replace a fighting style you know with another fighting style available to fighters.
+* If you know any maneuvers from the Battle Master archetype, you can replace one maneuver you know with a different maneuver.

 ## Second Wind
 You have a limited well of stamina that you can draw on to protect yourself from harm.
 On your turn, you can use a bonus action to regain hit points equal to 1d10 + your fighter level.